jolivain/trusted-firmware-a/docs/components/rmm-el3-comms-spec.rst

    ``Version Major``,30:16,uint16_t,Version Major part of the Boot Manifest Version.
    ``RES0``,31,bit,Reserved.
 Set to 0.
    ``Platform Data``,127:64,Address,Pointer to the Platform Data section of the Boot Manifest.
+   ``Number of Banks``,128:191,uint64_t,Number of DRAM banks.
+   ``Pointer to Banks``,192:255,Address,Pointer to the platform's DRAM banks data.
+   ``Checksum``,256:319,uint64_t,Two's complement sum of Number of Banks and Pointer to Banks and DRAM banks data.